In 2018–19, the Children’s Court most often sentenced children and young people to:

-The percentage of cases receiving youth diversion increased from 0.6% (22 cases) in 2014–15 to 34.4% (1,312 cases) in 2017–18.
+The percentage of cases receiving youth diversion increased from 0.6% (22 cases) in 2014–15 to 37.4% (1,318 cases) in 2018–19.
 Youth diversion first became available in Victoria under the Youth Diversion Pilot Program, which ran from June 2015 to December 2016.
-Youth diversion was initially available at a limited number of metropolitan and regional sites in Victoria.
-In January 2017, it was extended to all Children’s Court locations as part of a government-funded state-wide youth diversion program.
+Youth diversion was initially available at a limited number of metropolitan and regional Children’s Court locations in Victoria.
+In January 2017, it was extended to all Children’s Court locations as part of a government-funded, state-wide youth diversion program.
 Youth diversion is imposed under the Children, Youth and Families Act 2005 (Vic).

 Note: The percentages in the graph include cases that received youth diversion.
 Youth diversion is not a sentence and does not result from a formal finding of guilt.
 However, it is an important disposition that the Children's Court can use to divert low-level offenders from the criminal justice system.

-Percentage of cases sentenced in the Children’s Court from July 2004 to June 2018 by sentencing outcome
+Percentage of cases sentenced in the Children’s Court, by sentencing outcome